Mental Health Services

-If you are aware of someone who is incarcerated in the Orange County Detention Center who has a mental health concern, you are welcome to contact Nancy Lappenbusch (919-245-2311) or Allison Zirkel (919-245-2034).
-Nancy works with the youth population, ages 16-18, and Allison works with those ages 19 and up.
+If you are aware of someone who is incarcerated in the Orange County Detention Center who has a mental health concern, you are welcome to contact Tami Pfeifer (919) 245-2311 or Allison Zirkel (919-245-2304).
+Tami works with youth ages 18 and under who are incarcerated, in detention or at high risk in the criminal and juvenile justice systems.
+Allison works with those ages 19 and up.
 Services provided include the following:

 - Crisis support and counseling

 - Follow up and support during the transition back to the community